bsnes-emu/bsnes/README.md

 That circuit-layout information needs to be stored somewhere.
-Some games included custom processors to do calculations the base console could not do quickly enough (like the SuperFX chip used in _StarFox_ for the SNES) and information about extra chips needs to be stored somewhere.
+Some games included custom processors to do calculations the base console could not do quickly enough (like the SuperFX chip used in _StarFox_ for the Super Famicom) and information about extra chips needs to be stored somewhere.
 Some of those custom processors require extra data to work that's not part of the main game data
-(like the DSP chip used in Super Mario Kart for the SNES), and that data needs to be stored somewhere too.
+(like the DSP chip used in Super Mario Kart for the Super Famicom) and that data needs to be stored somewhere too.

 higan keeps all this game-related information together